j-a-valentine/GamblingSimulator/README.md

 **Goals for Iteration 3:**

-	- Add a second game
+	- Create a simple slot machine game